avosko15/hint/packages/connector-jsdom/README.md

 # jsdom (`@hint/connector-jsdom`)

 A connector to use [jsdom][jsdom] in `webhint`.
-Jsdom is a JavaScript implementation of the W3C DOM (Document Object Model) that allows you to parse and manipulate HTML documents programmatically within Node.js.
+Jsdom is a JavaScript implementation of the W3C Document Object Model(DOM) that allows you to parse and manipulate HTML documents programmatically within Node.js.

 ## Installation